 She is the most amazing grandmother and we are currently on vacation with her (all expenses paid)!!
 She’s simply the BEST.” – Amy

-“A few hours after I found out I was licensed as a foster parent I got a call about a 5 week old baby who was pulled out of a meth lab.
+“A few hours after I found out I was licensed as a foster parent I got a call about a 5-week old baby who was pulled out of a meth lab.
 I was set up for a preschooler and a little scared of babies back then.
 I didn’t have a crib set up or anything necessary for a baby besides a car seat (which I had never installed).
 I called my mom to talk it through since I wasn’t sure I was prepared for an infant.
 She was on a lunch break at a conference a few hours away with people she didn’t know.
-I said ‘Mom, I’m licensed today and they called me about a 5 week old baby whose being decontaminated from a meth lab.’
-She started screaming (and apparently jumping up and down) in front of complete strangers ‘I’m going to be a grandma!
+I said ‘Mom, I’m licensed today and they called me about a 5-week old baby who being decontaminated from a meth lab.’
+She started screaming (and apparently jumping up and down) in front of strangers ‘I’m going to be a grandma!
 I’m going to be a grandma!’
 I said ‘Mom, wait.
-I wasn’t expecting a baby, I know nothing about meth and I haven’t said yes yet.’
+I wasn’t expecting a baby, I know nothing about math and I haven’t said yes yet.’

-In her stern mom voice she said ‘YOU get down to that hospital RIGHT NOW and pick up that baby!’
+In her stern mom voice, she said ‘YOU get down to that hospital RIGHT NOW and pick up that baby!’
 I ended up deciding to say yes and a social worker dropped him off that day.
 My mom came straight to my house after the conference and helped me install the car seat and take the baby to the store for diapers, formula, etc. He went home to his aunt five weeks later.
-His aunt, his great grandma and entire side of the family welcomed my mom, my sister and I into their lives and homes.
-It helped make the transition easier for baby J (and my mom, sister and I).
-Having the extra initial support with my first foster child was so helpful.” - Anonymous
+His aunt, his great-grandma, and the entire side of the family welcomed my mom, my sister, and me into their lives and homes.
+It helped make the transition easier for baby J (and my mom, sister, and I).
+Having the extra initial support with my first foster child was so helpful.” – Anonymous